Incarceration rate (per 100,000 inhabitants)

 The private sector is responsible for the day-to-day operations in 71 prisons: food services, accommodations, training, work, maintenance.
 For the past several years it has also been in charge of family visits.
 The penitentiary administration is responsible for the management, the surveillance, the registry (follow-up of imprisonment), probation and re-integration.

 The prison administration is part of the Ministry of Justice.
-It consists of a central administration (Direction de l’administration pénitentiaire), decentralised services (nine inter-regional prison boards and one authority for overseas départements and territories), integration and probation services, a prison employment service and the National Prison Administration Training School (École nationale de l’administration pénitentiaire).
+It consists of a central administration (Direction de l’administration pénitentiaire), decentralised services (nine inter-regional prison boards and one authority for overseas départements and territories), integration and probation services, a prison employment service and the National School of Prison Administration (École nationale de l’administration pénitentiaire).

 The detention regimes vary by institution and sentencing category.
 Most institutions fall into one of three regimes: